abarbieu/abarbieux-frontend/README.md

     },
   },
 ]
 ```

 ### `Purpose:`

+For deep/tall tree structures that don't do well in traditional list menus.
+Largely just for animation and beautification.

+#### `Todos:`

+Scale and modify paths with screen dimensions.

 ---

 ## Photo Gallery

 ---

 ### `Features:`

+Auto-scaled and layed out using *React Image Gallery*.
+Lazy loaded with *React Lazy Load Image*.
+When an image

 ### `Purpose:`

 ---

 ---

 # Additional info